WenZhihao666/MI-GNN/README.md

   To install requirements:

     pip install -r requirements.txt

+## Datasets

+  We use 5 benchmark datasets: Flickr, Yelp, Cuneiform, COX2 and DHFR.And you can also prepare your own datasets.
+The data format should be as follows,
+    -(1) For each small graph, the data should be the form of torch_geometric.data.Data.
+You can refer to this: https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#
+    -(2) For the whole dataset of graphs, it can be the form of python list, i.e., "[]".
 ## Train and test

-  To train and test the model in the paper(note that: (1)the following single file includes all the data split into training and testsing set; (2) we just need to run this single file and all things can be done, including data preprocessing, training and testing):
+  To train and test the model in the paper(note that:
+  -(1)the following single file includes all the data split into training and testsing set; -(2)we just need to run this single file and all things can be done, including data preprocessing, training and testing):

     python main.py

+## Cite
+	@inproceedings{wen2021metainductive,
+		title = {Meta-Inductive Node Classification across Graphs}, author = {Wen, Zhihao and Fang, Yuan and Liu, Zemin}, booktitle = {Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval}, year = {2021}
+	}